 I had seen this palm tree dome on a number of Instagram accounts and I was determined to find it on my visit.
 We decided to simply walk all the way left until we came to the dome.
 There were definitely some tricky spots though as we climbed over rocks and through rushing waves – so taking the street route is probably a bit easier!
 I also recommend wearing proper shoes, as I found it very difficult to walk up the hill in my flip flops and the terrain is too rocky for bare feet.

 Green Peace Inn

-Unfortunately we only had one night at this incredible guesthouse, however we easily could have stayed a week.
+Unfortunately, we only had one night at this incredible guesthouse, however, we easily could have stayed a week.
+If you have more time in your Sri Lanka itinerary then I recommend staying longer.
 Having just opened this month, this place is the epitome of perfection!
 Located right on the beach in Weligama it offers daily rooftop yoga classes, simplistic, but beautifully styled rooms, and a full vegan menu!
 The atmosphere is extremely welcoming and friendly, making it very easy to meet other travelers – which is something that is not always so easy in Sri Lanka.